meg768/homebridge-ikea-tradfri-gateway/README.md

     The **host** property in **~/.homebridge/config.json** is no longer required.
 -   2019-11-27 - Added support for non IKEA devices.
 -   2021-05-30 - Updated dependencies in package.json
+-   2022-11-13 - Added support for remotes and shortcut buttons for low battery notifications.
 -   2022-11-24 - Added support for air purifiers.

 ## Useful Links